Part 2, Sounder: Cast

+Release

+The film had its world premiere on October 13, 1976 in New York City and also opened in selected theatres in New Jersey and Connecticut.
+It opened nationwide on October 15 in Atlanta, Boston, Cleveland, Dallas, Houston, Los Angeles, Pittsburgh, San Francisco and Washington D.C.

 Reception

 Roger Ebert gave the film two stars.
 Richard Eder, reviewing the film for The New York Times, called it "unrelievedly didactic" and "a depressed kind of film, with a lot of gloominess and teeth-gritting".